 To get started, simply sign up for an account, download the setup files, and upload them on your WordPress website.
 Once the plugin is active, verify your license key and you’re all set to use ExactMetrics.

-For more details, follow our guide on how to install ExactMetrics plugin on WordPress.
+For a full tutorial, follow our guide on how to install ExactMetrics on WordPress.

 Step 3: Connect Google Analytics with Your Website